Transnistrien

 30th of December 1922 · foundation of the Soviet Union (USSR), combination of the Soviet Republics of Russia (RSFSR), Belarus (White Russia), Ukraine and of the Transcaucasian Federation

-1924 · foundation of the Moldauischen Autonomen Sozialistischen Sowjetrepublik (MASSR) in Transnistrien (auf dem Gebiet der Sowjet-Ukraine) jedoch war diese Republik wesentlich größer als das heutige Transnistrien foundation of the Moldovan Autonomous Socialistic Soviet Republic (MASSR) in Transnistria (on the territory of the Soviet Ukraine), but this republic was significant larger as the today’s Transnistria
+1924 · foundation of the Moldovan Autonomous Socialistic Soviet Republic (MASSR) in Transnistria (on the territory of Soviet Ukraine), however, this republic was much larger than today's Transnistria

 1939–1945 · Second World War: 1940 the Soviet Union forces Romania to cede Bessarabia, the southern part of the country becomes separated and annexed by the Soviet Ukraine, the northern part becomes annexed to the minimized Moldovan Autonomous Socialistic Soviet Republic and then was proclaimed the Moldovan Socialistic Soviet Republic (MSSR), 1941 Romania is able to occupy Bessarabia again and annexes the the whole MSSR and all territories until the Southern Bug River, 1944 Bessarabia becomes occupied by Soviet troops, re-establishment of the MSSR